 I am financially prepared for this program and have the complete support of my family.
 I've been employed full-time as a nurse for five years, and my experience includes working in ICU, CVICU, and Kidney Transplants.
 As a woman from Pakistan, I bring a unique knowledge of other cultures with me.
 I pride myself on my compassion and caregiving nature.
 Multilingual and multicultural, I relate well to patients from all walks of life.
 I also have a degree in information technology, helping me to excel at the technical aspects of nursing.

-I come from a family that includes 4 siblings who are doctors, one brother and one sister are surgeons, one is a cardiologist, and another is an internist.
-With my late father’s help and his contacts, we were able to raise enough money to establish a ten-bed free hospital for the underserved in our hometown of Swabi, Pakistan.
-Last year my siblings began offering free general surgeries that people couldn't afford.
+I come from a family that includes four siblings who are doctors, two are surgeons, another is a cardiologist, and yet another is an internist.
+With my late father’s help and his contacts, we raised enough money to establish a ten-bed free hospital for the underserved in our hometown of Swabi, Pakistan.
+Last year two of my siblings began offering free general surgeries that people couldn't afford.

 My father passed away in 2010.
 We lost him to COPD, even though he had received top-notch care throughout his illness.
-This resulted in my learning a great deal about the struggle against COPD and since that time I have become especially engaged with initiatives to provide assistance to COPD patients who cannot afford adequate or consistent medical care.
-One of the pulmonologists at the hospital where I work is very passionate about COPD and involved in efforts to help on a community level to prevent this disease as well as bring comfort to those who suffer.
+This resulted in my learning a great deal about the struggle against COPD.
+I have become engaged with initiatives to assist COPD patients who cannot afford medical care.
+One of the pulmonologists at the hospital where I work is very passionate about COPD and involved in efforts to help on a community level to prevent this disease and comfort those suffering.
 He regularly sponsors free COPD clinics in Tulsa and hopes to find the support to start a permanent operation.I look forward to helping.
-I have also volunteered at our local, free, AIDS clinic.
+I have also volunteered at our local AIDS clinic.